inkdex/inkdex.github.io/src/faq.md

 <details>
   <summary>Answer</summary>

-Currently Inkdex does not provide any Western Comic extensions.
-But the Batcave, ReadAllComics, ReadComicsOnlineRu extnensions can be found in other repositories not maintained by Inkdex.
+Currently, Inkdex does not provide any Western Comic extensions.
+However, the Batcave, ReadAllComics, and ReadComicsOnlineRu extensions can be found in other repositories not maintained by Inkdex.
 Head over to our [Discord server](https://discord.gg/inkdex) for more information!